Squelsh84/connemara-sticks-ms4/README.md

 ### User Story 5

-I want to be know and choose what wood I want it to be.
+I want to know about their guarantee and choose what wood I want it to be.

 ## Design